vpkirby002/Flatiron_code_challenge2/README.md

 2. On the superheroes index page, a superhero's name should link to the superhero's show page.
 DONE

 3. The superhero show page should include the superhero's name (eg. Peter Parker), its super name (eg. Spider-Man), and its superpower.
 The superpower should link to the superpower show page.
+Almost but not quite.

 4. The superpower show page should have its name and description.
+DONE

 5. As a visitor to the website, I should be able to create a new superhero with its name and super name.
 DONE

 6. The form should also allow each superhero should be created with **only one of the existing superpowers**.
-DONE...kinda
+DONE

   ![img](add_hero.gif)